Delayed Durability is a late-breaking but interesting feature in SQL Server 2014; the high-level elevator pitch of the feature is, quite simply:

 How it works

 Delayed durability enables write transactions to continue running as if the log had been flushed to disk; in reality, the writes to disk have been grouped and deferred, to be handled in the background.
 The transaction is optimistic; it assumes that the log flush will happen.
 The system uses a 60KB chunk of log buffer, and attempts to flush the log to disk when this 60KB block is full (at the latest – it can and often will happen before that).
 You can set this option at the database level, at the individual transaction level, or – in the case of natively compiled procedures in In-Memory OLTP – at the procedure level.
 The database setting wins in the case of a conflict; for example, if the database is set to disabled, trying to commit a transaction using the delayed option will simply be ignored, with no error message.
-Also, some transactions are always fully durable, regardless of database settings or commit settings; for example, system transactions, cross-database transactions, and operations involving FileTable, Change Tracking and Change Data Capture.
+Also, some transactions are always fully durable, regardless of database settings or commit settings; for example, system transactions, cross-database transactions, and operations involving FileTable, Change Tracking, Change Data Capture, and Replication.

 At the database level, you can use: